How you can raise happy children and improve your child’s mood by understanding a few simple concepts.

 Do you wonder if raising kids to be happy and content makes a difference in their adult life?
 In my opinion, it sure does!

 Children who have happier childhoods have less trauma and negative emotions to deal with in adulthood, and in many cases grow up to be more successful than those who have more complicated and less happy childhoods.

-Raising a happy child in the age of electronics and work at home parents can hinder the way children are raised.
+Raising a happy child in the age of electronics and video games and work at home parents can hinder the way children are raised.

 All my childhood friends often say to me, “I wish it were the 80’s, children were happier then.”

 This got me thinking, were children happier then?
 And why would that be?

 Here are the best things you can do to encourage strong relationships and foster a positive attitude in young children and create a connected happy family even if you have a busy schedule.

 You might be thinking that all children are happy naturally, so why should a child’s happiness be a thing to consider when raising kids?